st-l10n/infra/README.md

 Infrastructure description.

-Currently, everything is deployed via [Ansible playbook](https://github.com/st-l10n/pontoon-playbook) to Hetzner cloud on single CPX31 instance (4 vCPU, 8GB RAM).
+Currently, everything is deployed via [Ansible playbook](https://github.com/st-l10n/pontoon-playbook) to Hetzner cloud on single CPX31 instance (4 vCPU, 8GB RAM) on Linux (Ubuntu).

 Most automation is done as bunch of bash-cripts (should be also in [playbook](https://github.com/st-l10n/pontoon-playbook)) and
 [martian](https://github.com/st-l10n/martian), tool for localization in go.